-43. Project disbursement and expenditures: Given that more subprojects are under implementation and they need more advance fund for the activities, it is necessary to increase the ceiling of the Project Designated Account and also find ways to facilitate quick withdrawal from WB and make payment to SDAs.
+44. Project disbursement and expenditures: Given that more subprojects are under implementation and they need more advance fund for the activities, it is necessary to increase the ceiling of the Project Designated Account and also find ways to facilitate quick withdrawal from WB and make payment to SDAs.
 Given an increasing number of subproject under implementation, limited number and capacity of EPFO staffs, and heavy workload due to limited capacity of SDAs, EPFO is making an effort to update project disbursement by preparing the subproject disbursement plans based on the approved AWPBs, the quarterly budget plans (Q Plan), and the actual payment so that the subproject coordinators could supervise and follow-up the subproject activities properly.
 The first disbursement plan based on the approved AWPB of the 34 subprojects endorsed by TC (valued about $23 million) suggested that about $6 million of fund will be needed for year 2016 ($1.5 million/Q); $7.7 million for year 2017 ($1.9 million/Q); $6 million for year 2018 ($1.5 million/Q); $4.4 million for year 2019 ($1.1 million/Q); $2.6 million for year 2020 ($0.6 million/Q); and $0.2 million for year 2021 ($0.06 million/Q).

-44. FM staffing and one EPF agenda for FM: After the resigning of the LENS2 Financial Officer in August 2016, the new staff has been on board in Q1 of 2017, and there are 7 staff in FMU as of June 2017.
+45. FM staffing and one EPF agenda for FM: After the resigning of the LENS2 Financial Officer in August 2016, the new staff has been on board in Q1 of 2017, and there are 7 staff in FMU as of June 2017.
+However, the FM unit head resigned in Q3 of 2017 and the position has been assigned by promoting the EPF FM officer, and this will be effective in early 2018.
 EPF will also phase into a single software for all sources of funds and their disbursement and the recruitment of an IT to provide assistance is on-going.

-Procurement for EPF staff recruitment and consultancy services
+3.8) Procurement for EPF staff recruitment and consultancy services